pecksr/Cribl-Lab01/docs/index.md

 - Tags: <LEAVE_EMPTY>
 - Click save

-Following the same process as in Task 04, validate the configuration for the new Destinatin (MinIO_Big_Json) by clicking at it and selecting Test from the top menu.
+Following the same process as in the **Configure a S3 Bucket as Destination** task, validate the configuration for the new Destination (MinIO_Big_Json)

+- Clicking on it and selecting Test from the top menu.
 - From Select Sample: choose big_json.log
 - Click the Run Test button (at the top right)